vaginessa/dns-wiki/HOWTO-Report-Bug.md

 Sending bug report
 ------------------

-Directly via AFWall+:
+Directly within the AFWall+ app:
-* Copy and send the integrated logcat within AFWall+ (under _Firewall Rules_/_Send error report_) via eMail.
-Ensure AFWall+ isn't blocked.
+* Copy and send the integrated logcat via AFWall+.
+The otion is under _Firewall Rules_/_Send error report_, this will forward the bug via eMail to the developer.
+Make sure that AFWall+ isn't blocked via firewall or restricted by another app.

-Via GitHub:
+GitHub issue tickets:
 * Create a new ticket (click on "New Issues") [here on GitHub](https://github.com/ukanth/afwall/issues).
-* Make sure you include Phone Name and Model (ie Samsung Galaxy SII I-9100)
+* Make sure you include the phone name and model (ie Samsung Galaxy SII I-9100).
 * Make sure you include version of Android (ie Android 5.1)
 * Make sure you include your problem description.
 Your problem description should be a step-by-step way to reproduce your problem.
 Details are very important!
 Without any information it does not help the developers to find the problem and fix them!
 * Make sure you **not use any CyanogenMod nightly**, CM does not allow nightly bug reports because it's unstable and some things may change with upcoming versions.